-2.4.5 Vice Chancellor for Student Affairs
+2.4.5 Vice Chancellor for Student Affairs and Enrollment Management

-The Vice Chancellor for Student Affairs reports to the chancellor and is responsible for providing leadership in the conduct of all non-academic matters relating to students: housing, food service, student organizations, Lyceum programs, and other student activities.
+The Vice Chancellor for Student Affairs and Enrollment Management reports to the President-Chancellor and is responsible for providing leadership in the conduct of all non-academic matters relating to students: housing, food service, student organizations, Lyceum programs, and other student activities.
 Other responsibilities include supervision of the Smith-Brown Memorial Student Union and the Student Health and Counseling Center.
+This officer is responsible for achieving the enrollment management and retention goals of the university through the administration of the following functional areas: admissions, recruiting, registration, registrar's office, records, retention, financial aid, and freshmen year experience.

-2.4.6 Vice Chancellor for Enrollment Management
+2.4.6 Director of Academic Outreach Programs